ehbaker/USGSTutorials/GitHub Help.md

 The quick-and-dirty version:
 ------
-note: [this linked tutorial](https://try.github.io/levels/1/challenges/1) lets you practice these commands online, and prompt you if you mess up - pretty neat
+note: [this linked tutorial](https://try.github.io/levels/1/challenges/1) lets you practice these commands online, and prompts you if you mess up - **RUN THROUGH THIS FIRST**.

+To push files from your computer to GitHub:
+==

 1. From the **Start** menu, open 'GitBash'
   * This will open a scary-looking GitBash terminal window (no GUI?
 The horror!).
 Don't freak out!
 Remember you look super cool with a command prompt on your screen.
 2. Navigate to the directory (folder) that you want to track.
 To do that in the command line, you type `cd` to change directory.
-  * Typing `pwd` and hitting enter will show where in the folder tree you are currently.
+  * Typing `pwd` and hitting enter will show where in the folder tree you are currently (short for print working directory).
   * Typing `ls` and hitting enter will list all the files in that directory.
-To see hidden files, use `ls -a`
+To see hidden files, use `ls -a` (short for 'list')
-  * If you're in "Users/yourname", and want to access a folder called "Dragon Taming" in your Documents folder, you can type `cd Documents/Dragon Taming`
+  * If you're in "Users/yourname", and want to access a folder called "Dragon Taming" in your Documents folder, you can type `cd Documents/Dragon Taming` (cd is short for 'change directory').
   * Alternatively, you can use tab completion; type `cd Docu` and then hit tab; the rest of `Documents` should fill in.
 Ditto for the rest of the path.
 This is a handy little shortcut, and prevents silly typos!!
 3. Once you're in the directory you want to track, type `git init`.
 This initiates a tracking system for files in the directory (and sub-directories).
 However, you must tell it which files in there you want to track.
 4. To do that, you type `git add filename`.
 Use tab completion to add filename, to prevent typos.
 This adds to staging area.